Janice Smith

-Janice Smith is an American furniture maker and educator, based in Philadelphia, Pennsylvania.
+Janice Smith (born 20th century) is an American furniture maker and educator, based in Philadelphia, Pennsylvania.

 Early life and education

-Smith took a women's wood shop class in high school and became hooked on woodworking.
-She attended Virginia Commonwealth University and studied under furniture maker Alphonse Mattia.
-She later attended the Rhode Island School of Design, studying furniture making under Tage Frid.
-Smith is a member of the Furniture Society and was an early artist involved with the American studio furniture movement.
+Smith took a women's wood-shop class in high school and became hooked on woodworking.
+She attended Virginia Commonwealth University, located in Richmond, Virginia, and studied under furniture maker Alphonse Mattia.
+She later attended the Rhode Island School of Design, located in Providence, Rhode Island, studying furniture making under Tage Frid.
+Smith is a member of The Furniture Society and was an early artist involved with the American studio furniture movement.

 Art and design career

 After graduating college in 1981 she worked for a small furniture maker and then a Rhode Island boat builder.
-Eventually she started her own furniture making business creating custom furniture.
-Today she continues to run a business, working alongside her husband Reuben Wade to design and build interiors and commercial remodeling.
+Eventually, she started her own furniture making business creating custom furniture.
+Today, she continues to run a business, working alongside her husband, Reuben Wade, to design and build interiors and commercial remodeling.